Anthony Pettis: 2013

 After spending the majority of 2012 recovering from a litany of injuries, Pettis faced Donald Cerrone on January 26, 2013, at UFC on Fox 6.
 He won the fight via TKO in round one.
 The performance also earned Pettis Knockout of the Night honors.
 After the victory, Dana White said he was "sold" on Pettis and admitted that after Benson Henderson against Gilbert Melendez on UFC on Fox 7, Pettis was to be the next to fight for the lightweight title.

 On February 5, it was announced that Pettis would not wait for a title shot at lightweight, and would instead be dropping down to 145 pounds to challenge featherweight champion, José Aldo on August 3 at UFC 163.
 However, on June 14, Dana White announced that Pettis had pulled out of the Aldo bout with a serious knee injury, and that Aldo would instead defend the title against Chan Sung Jung.

 A few weeks later after a quick recovery, it was announced on July 12 that Pettis would replace TJ Grant in a rematch for the UFC Lightweight Championship against Benson Henderson on August 31 at UFC 164.
 Pettis defeated Henderson via armbar submission in the first round to claim the UFC Lightweight Title.
 The win also earned Pettis his first Submission of the Night bonus award in the UFC.

-Pettis was expected to make his first title defense against T. J. Grant on December 14 at UFC on Fox 9.
+Pettis was expected to make his first title defense against TJ Grant on December 14 at UFC on Fox 9.
 However, Grant revealed in mid-September that he had yet to be medically cleared after suffering a concussion in training and would not be eligible to compete on December 14.
 Pettis was then expected to face Josh Thomson at the event.
 However, the bout was canceled in mid-November after Pettis pulled out of the bout citing a knee injury.